loda-lang/loda-programs/programs/oeis/list1.md

 * [A106729](http://oeis.org/A106729) ([L06 program](A106729.asm)): Sum of two consecutive squares of Lucas numbers (A001254).
 * [A106734](http://oeis.org/A106734) ([L08 program](A106734.asm)): a(n) = n^3 - 7*n + 7.
 * [A106742](http://oeis.org/A106742) ([L06 program](A106742.asm)): a[n] =a[a[a[a[a[n - a[n-1]]]]]] + a[n - a[n-2]].
+* [A106744](http://oeis.org/A106744) ([L13 program](A106744.asm)): Given n shoelaces, each with two aglets; sequence gives number of aglet pairs that must be picked up to guarantee that the probability that no shoelace is left behind is > 1/2.
 * [A106805](http://oeis.org/A106805) ([L12 program](A106805.asm)): G.f.: 1 / (1-2*x-x^2+x^3).
 * [A106832](http://oeis.org/A106832) ([L14 program](A106832.asm)): 4n-2 and 6n alternatively.
 * [A106833](http://oeis.org/A106833) ([L09 program](A106833.asm)): 3n and 2n, alternating.